9/11 Commission Report Recommendations

 Domestic (E.O.
 13224) Actions

-A key weapon in the effort to disrupt terrorist financing has been the President's Executive Order (E.O.)
+A key weapon in the effort to disrupt terrorist financing has been the President s Executive Order (E.O.)
 13224, which was signed on September 23, 2001, just 12 days after the terrorist attacks of September 11.
 That order provided the basic structure and authorities for an unprecedented effort to identify and freeze the assets of individuals and entities associated with terrorism across the board.
-Under that order, the Administration has frozen the assets of almost 400 individuals and entities on 60 separate occasions.
+Under that order, the Administration has frozen the assets of 382 individuals and entities on 60 separate occasions.
 The agencies cooperating in this effort are in daily contact, examining and evaluating new names and targets for possible asset freeze.
 However, our scope is not just limited to freezing assets.
 We consider other actions as well, including developing diplomatic initiatives with other governments to conduct audits, exchange information on records, law enforcement and intelligence efforts, or shaping new regulatory initiatives.
 While designating names is the action that is most publicly visible, it is, in no way, the only action.

 United Nations Actions

 Even before September 11, the United Nations Security Council (UNSC) had taken action to address the threat of terrorism.
 It had adopted resolutions 1267 and 1333, which collectively imposed sanctions against the Taliban, al-Qaida, Usama bin Laden and those associated with them.
 Following September 11, the UNSC stepped up its counter-terrorism efforts by adopting Resolutions 1373 and 1390.
 Resolution 1373 requires all States to prevent and suppress the financing of terrorist acts and to freeze the assets of terrorists and their supporters.
 It also imposes bans on travel and arms sales to these individuals.
-Resolution 1390 (strengthened by Resolutions 1455 and 1526) continued sanctions, including asset freezes, against Usama bin Laden, the Taliban, al-Qaida and those associated with them.
+Resolution 1390 (recently strengthened by Resolutions 1455 and later by 1526) continued sanctions, including asset freezes, against Usama bin Laden, the Taliban, al-Qaida and those associated with them.
 The UN 1267 Sanctions Committee maintains and updates a list of individuals and entities subject to these sanctions, which all States are obligated to apply.